 There are many culprits that can deplete our good intestinal flora, such as the modern diet, stress, excessive hygiene habits, toxins in our homes and environments, aging, and frequent medication use.
-When this happens, it affects all types of probiotic strains in our gut, each with their own functions and health benefits.
+This can all lead to possible negative effects on all types of probiotic strains in our gut, each with their own functions and health benefits.

-Therefore, it makes sense that you’d want a probiotic supplement that contains a variety of strains to replenish all of the important players and “fill in the gaps” where our modern lifestyle creates them.
+Therefore, it makes sense that you’d want a probiotic supplement that contains a variety of strains to "cover your bases" and maintain your uniquely diverse microbiome as it faces all the challenges our modern lifestyle creates.

-For example, our leading formula, PRO-15, contains a diverse set of 15 targeted strains to repopulate your gut and give you full spectrum support.
-This is a far more comprehensive approach than focusing on just a few strains where you might end up missing significant benefits that come with replenishing the various ecological niches within your digestive tract.
+For example, our leading formula, PRO-15, contains a diverse set of 15 targeted strains to replenish your gut and give you full spectrum support.
+This is a far more comprehensive approach than focusing on just a few strains, which could leave significant ecological niches within your digestive tract unsupported.

 Are the strains resident to the human gut?

 Active Yeasts and Soil Based Organisms (SBOs), which are organisms found in the soil and not intended to reside in the human body, are growing in popularity (mostly because of their hardy ability to survive stomach acids) and are still labeled as probiotics.

 The problem is that these strains are a different type of probiotic altogether, and some question if they are indeed safe for us all to consume.
 We believe it’s a wiser choice to focus on replenishing the strains that should naturally live in the human intestinal tract, such as Lactobacillus, Streptococcus, and Bifidobacterium, and we have designed each of our formulas accordingly.

 As probiotics travel through our bodies toward the areas they must reach to colonize and get to work within the GI tract, they encounter the harshness of our stomach acids, which is often detrimental to these sensitive organisms.